The PixelDome

 The last part of the grunt work was painting.
 Even though the surface of the original dome was pretty good, it was very white — far too bright for video projection.
 Naturally, we need all the help we can get to minimize backscatter and keep contrast high.
 We had a piece of Avela Go-Dome fabric (thanks, Pat Reiff and Carolyn Sumners), so we took it to the paint department of the local Ace Hardware and said, "here, match this gray."
 The guy put it under the scanner, punched in the resulting formula into the dye selector, and about ten minutes later we walked out with a gallon of gray paint.

 Here's a video of us hard at work, with brush and roller, and ending with the final test on the dome showing our newly gray, macro-seam dome!
-(Music by Geodesium, adapted from Cosmic Cannonball, from Double Eclipse.)

 No, we don't know what the reflectivity is; please come over with your meter and let's measure those foot-lamberts!